Custom CRM: functionality, development process & implementation guidelines

 Flexible custom integrations set up by your IT staff

-Native integrations with compatible third-party platforms and SaaS applications
+Native or custom integrations with compatible third-party software and services

 Modifications